Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 Consequences of Huroob Status

 Having Huroob filed against you has serious consequences.
-The impact depends on your situation and how quickly you act to resolve it:
+The impact depends on your situation and how quickly you act:

 Deportation Risk

-If you are caught by authorities while Huroob is active, you can be deported from Saudi Arabia.
+If caught by authorities while Huroob is active you can be deported from Saudi Arabia immediately.

 Re-entry Ban

-After deportation with Huroob, you may face a 1-year or permanent ban from re-entering Saudi Arabia.
+After deportation with Huroob you may face a 1-year or longer ban from re-entering Saudi Arabia.

 Cannot Work Legally